 At any given point in life, you might need to provide a recommendation letter for another person.
 Before you agree to the task, it is essential to understand that providing such letters for someone is a significant responsibility that should be taken very seriously.

-Before you start writing, ensure that you understand the letter’s purpose and who will be reading it that would make it easier for you to tailor the document to the right audience.
-Moreover, make sure that you clearly comprehend the information you are expected to provide such that you do not have a difficult time writing the letter.
+Before you start writing, ensure that you understand the letter’s purpose and who will be reading it.
+That would make it easier for you to tailor the document to the right audience.
+Moreover, make sure that you clearly comprehend the information you are expected to provide so that you do not have a difficult time.

-If you feel that you cannot provide a positive and strong recommendation letter for the applicant, consider declining the offer politely or offering to sign an already drafted letter of recommendation.
+If you feel that you cannot provide a positive and strong recommendation for the applicant, consider politely declining the offer or offering to sign an already drafted one.

-Pro tip: Before you offer to sign an already drafted nursing recommendation letter, written by the person you will be recommending, read through the letter and make sure it honestly reflects your genuine opinion of the person.
+Before you offer to sign an already drafted letter written by the person you will be recommending, read through it and make sure it honestly reflects your genuine opinion of the person.
 You should also make a copy of the document and retain it for your reference.

 Information to include

-- Informational data: The information presented in a nursing recommendation letter will generally depend on the needs of the person requesting it, but typical recommendation letters for a job or nursing program will cover the applicant’s academic achievements and prospects as a medical practitioner, the relationship between the candidate and the recommender, a detailed list of the applicant’s achievements as well as their unique qualities and traits that make them competitive.
+• Informational data: The information will generally depend on the needs of the person requesting it, but typical recommendation letters for a job or nursing program will cover the applicant’s academic achievements and prospects as a medical practitioner, the relationship between the candidate and the recommender, a detailed list of the applicant’s achievements and their unique qualities and traits that make them competitive.

-- Conclusion part: The concluding part will explain why the applicant is likely to succeed in the position and why the recommender supports them.
+• Conclusion part: The concluding part will explain why the applicant is likely to succeed in the position and why you support them.

 How to Write a Nursing Recommendation